Skip to main content

 Providing safe and reliable energy every day is what we do, and alongside that commitment, our employees make a meaningful difference in the communities where they live and work.

-We are proud to share this summary of our community impact activities throughout 2022.
+We are proud to share this summary of our community impact activities.

 Black Hills Cares